Skip to content Skip to main navigation Report an accessibility issue

 • You copy Mark Twain’s ideas about humor writing word-for-word in your English paper without any quotation marks.

 The consequences for plagiarism can be severe.
 For example, you could receive an “F” for a course if you forget to include a Works Cited page with your paper!
 To avoid being accused of plagiarism, you need to give credit to the concepts, facts, ideas and words you find from other sources and use in your papers.
-You give credit by properly using quotations or paraphrases and always providing correct citation and reference information whenever you do so.
+You give credit by using quotations or paraphrases.
+Always provide correct citation and reference information whenever you do so.

-If you are ever in doubt about whether you have properly cited source material, be sure to check with your professor or visit the Writing Center.
+If you are concerned about citing, check with your professor or visit the Writing Center.

 See also UNC Chapel Hill’s handout on plagiarism.